-We may make changes to the hospitals, doctors, and specialists (providers) that are part of your plan during the year.
-If your doctor or specialist leaves your plan you have certain rights and protections that are summarized below:
+It is important that you know that we may make changes to the hospitals, doctors and specialists (providers) that are part of your plan during the year.
+If your doctor or specialist leaves your plan you have certain rights and protections summarized below:

-- Even though our network of providers may change during the year, Medicare requires that we furnish you with uninterrupted access to qualified doctors and specialists. - We will notify you that your provider is leaving our plan so that you have time to select a new provider. - If your primary care or behavioral health provider leaves our plan, we will notify you if you have seen that provider within the past three years.
+• Even though our network of providers may change during the year, Medicare requires that we furnish you with uninterrupted access to qualified doctors and specialists.